briandenicola/azure-automation-hybrid-worker/docs/setup.md

 # Automated Setup with Task
 This example automates the design laid out in the [architecture diagram](../.assets/architecture.png).
-It will produce the following [Sample environment](../docs/example-environment.md)
+It will create an environment similar to this [Sample Environment](../docs/example-environment.md)

 ## Technical Details
 * The environment is built using Task.
 Task is a powerful automation tool that allows you to automate tasks in a simple and easy way.